 Get charged up

 Keeping electronics charged can be a challenge on the road.
 Though you can plug devices in while the car is on, overnight you’re out of luck.
-Use a solar panel on the dashboard or a rechargeable battery to keep your phone, tablet, camera and any other battery-powered item alive and well for the duration of your trip.
+Use a solar panel on the dashboard or a portable power device to keep your phone, tablet, camera and any other battery-powered item alive and well for the duration of your trip.
+Not sure which one is right for you?
+Our experts are here to help.

 Make the bed